Fernando-Lozano/ladderLogic/README.md

 [Ladder Logic](https://fernando-lozano.github.io/ladderLogic/)

 ## About
 This web app will provide a quick and easy way to draw and print small electrical ladder diagrams.
-I might add a landing page with a simple video demonstrating the functionality.

 ## Technologies:
 - Konva.js

 ## Tasks:
-- add video to landing page
-- match video instructions with help page instructions

-## VideoPlan:
- - draw lines
- - erase line mistake
- - add components
- - remove extra components
- - add text
- - remove text
- - move text
- - download PNG
- - clear work area

- - smooth transitions
- - background music
- - written guide at the bottom of the video

 ## Future Plans:
 - add save and load functionality